 While on hold because of the current precautions, during most semesters we travel by 50-seater tour bus to the MFAH or to the Menil Collection to get inspired, complete assignments, and to see the art we've been talking about in class.

-Each semester, we host a series of visiting artist lectures and workshops that will allow you to hear new voices, see new work, and learn about the possibilities available in an art career.
+Each semester, we host a series of visiting artist lectures and workshops, either in person or online, that will allow you to hear new voices, see new work, and learn about the possibilities available in an art career.